M-A-Gharr/visualforce-ai-doc-generator-ts/docs/vfpages/paginatedList.md

 ## Visualforce Page Overview: paginatedList

-This page displays a paginated list of accounts, allowing users to navigate through multiple records.
+This page displays a paginated list of accounts.

 ### Purpose of the Page
 Allow users to browse accounts with pagination.